September 22, 1997: The day Roger Federer earned his first ranking points

 Roger Federer Roger Federer

-What happened exactly on that day
+What exactly happened on that day?

 The facts: Federer earns first 12 ranking points

-This time, young Roger managed to stay enough in control to reach the semi-final twice, the first one in Noes (defeated by Daniele Balducci, from Italy, 6-3, 6-2), the second one, in Biel (lost to the Argentinian Agustin Garizzio, 4-6, 6-2, 6-1).
+This time, young Federer managed to stay enough in control to reach the semi-final twice, the first one in Noes (defeated by Daniele Balducci, from Italy, 6-3, 6-2), the second one, in Biel (lost to the Argentine Agustin Garizzio, 4-6, 6-2, 6-1).
 These good results earned him his first 12 ATP points, propelling to 803rd spot for his first-ever appearance in the world rankings.
 Twenty years later, he would recall, for the ATP website:

 The ATP rankings is where it all starts for every player.
 It’s about getting your foot on the ladder and seeing your name on the computer rankings for the first time.
 I’ll never forget that moment and the excitement I felt after that Satellite.
 It was the start of a long journey to the top for me.